jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

     TypeError: withdraw() got an unexpected keyword argument 'pin_is_right'

+  because I called the ``withdraw`` :ref:`function<what is a function?>` with 2 keyword arguments and this definition only allows calls with 0 arguments

 * I add :ref:`TypeError<what causes TypeError?>` to the list of :ref:`Exceptions<errors>` seen in ``test_atm.py``

   .. code-block:: python